-The approach I outlined above ensures that follow-up happens in a timely manner and that you can set expectations for the sales experience immediately.
+The approach I outlined above ensures that follow-up happens promptly and that you can set expectations for the sales experience immediately through personalized content.

-3. Team Introductions
+3. Team introductions

 Handoffs during the sales and service process are inevitable.
 They can also be a critical “make or break” moment in your relationship with a prospect.

 Every time you introduce someone new in a relationship, there is a level of trust that has to be built.
 This is why introducing team members earlier on in the sales process is an effective way to get ahead of any potential hiccups.